kumahq/kuma-website/docs/docs/0.3.0/documentation/README.md

 * `5677`: the SDS server being used for propagating mTLS certificates across the data-planes.
 * `5678`: the xDS gRPC server implementation that the data-planes will use to retrieve their configuration.
+* `5679`: the Dataplane Token Server that serves Dataplane Tokens
 * `5680`: the HTTP server that returns the health status of the control-plane.
 * `5681`: the HTTP API server that is being used by `kumactl`, and that you can also use to retrieve Kuma's policies and - when runnning in `universal` - that you can use to apply new policies.
 * `5682`: the HTTP server that provides the Envoy bootstrap configuration when the data-plane starts up.
+* `5683`: the HTTP server that exposes Kuma UI.

 ## Quickstart